Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Source data from AlphaVantage with parameters ![DONE]
 			- Push to DB ![DONE]
 			  - Check if data not in DB before inserting data ![DONE]
+	- Calculate indicators on sourced data ![INCOMPLETE]
 - Real time `Only Yahoo!
-Finance` ![INCOMPLETE]
+Finance`
-    - Create a python script to get latest data on all companies present in DB through Yahoo finance ![INCOMPLETE]
+    - Create a python script to get latest data on all companies present in DB through Yahoo finance
-	  - Get all companies from DB ![INCOMPLETE]
+	  - Get all companies from DB
 	  - Filter to get all companies from Yahoo! finance
 	  - Get data from last collected till today for each company
 		- push to DB